 What distinguishes the business is that all their cheeses are made using organic, unpasteurised, local milk.
 Ten small organic farmers banded together in the face of the high competitiveness and cost of milking during summer.
-After engaging consultants and weighing up the numbers, the result was a business centred around the production of wholesome milk for the end-use in cheese.
+After engaging consultants and weighing up the numbers, the result was a business centred around the production of wholesome milk for use in cheesemaking.

 The terminology got a little thick for me at this point, and I had to unpack the jargon from an urban perspective, concept by concept: